Eldritch Instinct System Reference Document (v0.5)

 Research

 A PC can do research by talking to strangers in bars, studying books in a library or scouring through records in an archive.
 First, they need to state a question they want answered, or a topic they want to explore.
 Secondly, they require access to the information and must be able to understand the language.
 When these conditions are met, the PC only needs time in order to get answers, which is represented by adding a Tension Die to the Tension Pool.
-The Warden may award only partial information after a certain amount of time and allow the players to spend more time with their research.
-In any case, the Warden should let the players know whether they have learned everything or if there is something they are missing.
+The Warden may award only partial information after a certain amount of time and allow the players to spend more time researching.
+In any case, the Warden should let the players know whether they have learned everything from their source.

 Exploration